Northern Cyclones

-The Northern Cyclones are a junior ice hockey organization playing in the United States Premier Hockey League.
-The team plays their home games at the Cyclones Arena, located in Hudson, New Hampshire.
+The Northern Cyclones are a junior ice hockey organization competing in the United States Premier Hockey League.
+The team plays its home games at the Cyclones Arena, located in Hudson, New Hampshire.

 The Cyclones organization also fields junior-level developmental teams in the USPHL's Premier and Elite Division (and formerly in the Metropolitan Junior Hockey League and Eastern Hockey League-Elite Division) and youth hockey select teams at the Midget U18, Midget 16U, Bantam, Peewee, and Squirt and other various levels as well as the Lady Cyclones U12, U16, and U18 teams.

+Since joining the NCDC during the 2017–18 season, the 2022–23 marked their first regular season division championship and third overall in the league.
+They were eliminated in the first round of the playoffs.

 Alumni

 The Northern Cyclones have produced a number of alumni playing in higher levels of junior hockey, NCAA Division I, Division III college programs.

 Season-by-season records

 USA Hockey Tier III Junior National Championships

 Round robin play in pool with top 4 teams advancing to semifinal.